valyala/fastjson/README.md

 ## FAQ

   * Q: _There are a ton of other high-perf packages for JSON parsing in Go.
 Why creating yet another package?_
-    A: Because other solutions suck.
-They require either rigid JSON schema via struct magic or perform poorly when multiple unrelated fields must be obtained from the parsed JSON.
+    A: Because other packages require either rigid JSON schema via struct magic and code generation or perform poorly when multiple unrelated fields must be obtained from the parsed JSON.

   * Q: _What is the main purpose for `fastjson`?_